CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/README.md

     - Optimizing financial predictions
     - Winning solution to the Kaggle Dark World's competition.

+* Chapter 6: Getting our *prior*-ities straight.
+    Probably the most important chapter.
+We draw on expert opinions to answer questions like:

+    - how do we pick priors?
+    - what is the relationship between data sample size and prior?

+    We explore useful tips to be objective in analysis, and common pitfalls of priors.

+* Chapter X1: Bayesian Markov Models

+* Chapter X2: Bayesian methods in Machine Learning
+    We explore how to resolve the overfitting problem plus popular ML methods.
+Also included are probablistic explainations of Ridge Regression and LASSO Regression.
+    - Bayesian spam filtering plus *how to defeat Bayesian spam filtering*
+    - Tim Saliman's winning solution to Kaggle's *Don't Overfit* problem

+* Chapter X4: Troubleshooting and debugging

-* Chapter 10: More PyMC Hackery
+* Chapter X3: More PyMC Hackery
-    We explore the gritty details of PyMC through code and examples.
+    We explore the gritty details of PyMC.
 Examples include:
     -  Analysis on real-time GitHub repo stars and forks.

 **More questions about PyMC?**